Skip to content

 Hiking the Kilauea Iki Trail is one of the best things to do in Hawai’i Volcanoes National Park

-This amazing trail takes you through a lush rainforest and around a solidified lava lake inside the Kilauea Iki crater.
+This wild trail takes you through proper jungle rainforest and – get this – across an actual hardened lava lake inside Kilauea Iki crater.
+Like, for real.

 Kilauea Iki Trail, Hawai'i Volcanoes National Park